REJOICE31/student_api/readMe.md

 # Student API Project

 ## Description
-A RESTful API built with Django and Django REST Framework that provides information about students and subjects in a Software Engineering program.
+A RESTful API built with Django and Django REST Framework to manage and serve data about students and subjects in a Software Engineering program.

 ## Table of Contents
 - [Project Overview](#project-overview)